Fithos/tgp/README.md

 ./path/to/fine_grained.py path/to/tasks.csv path/to/cs.csv number_of_cores maximum_range_between_tasks_granularity_in_same_class greater_than_average minimum_number_tasks_in_same_class maximum_task_granularity
 ```

+After running the tool, a new csv file named *fine-grained.csv* will be created.
+The results of the analysis will also be printed on the standard output.

 As an example, running the tool as following:

 `./fine_grained.py tests/test-tasks.csv tests/test-cs.csv 0 1000 false 0 10000000`